 The path on Political Theory offers an in-depth study of the main paradigms that orient the contemporary debate on political philosophy, normative political theory, and applied ethics, and provides the necessary competences to build political arguments, evaluate their theoretical and practical implications, elaborate conceptual frameworks to treat politically relevant issues.
 For further information about research activities and initiatives in political theory promoted by the teaching staff of the path, please visit the website of the Political Theory Project.

-ASERI - Post-graduate School of Economics and International Relations (Catholic University of Milan of the Sacred Heart)
+ASERI - Post-graduate School of Economics and International Relations (Catholic University of Milan)

 Department of Political Sciences - DISPO (University of Genova)